Abhishek-Birada/javascript/README.md

 variables in js :
 A variable is a name given to a memory location in a computer’s memory.
 It is used to store data that can be changed during program execution. constant(const) : constant variables value cannot be changed after assigning a value to it.
-	              we cannot reassign new value to const variable.
+	               variables created by const keyword cannot be redeclared and reassigned.
     	          But we can update the values of array or object,like adding new element to array or key to object. in short, the space is fixed not the value in the space. example : const myName = "abhishek"
           myName="abhi" // error
-let : variables value can be changed after assigning a value to it. example : let myName = "abhishek"
+let : variables created by let keyword cannot be redeclared in the same scope, but we can reassign the value of the variable. example : let myName = "abhishek"
            myName="abhi" // no error
-var :  var is not used commonly because of it's issue in block scope and functional scope. var was widely used in older version's of javascript. nothing : No keyword is used for defining a variable here.
+var :  var is not used commonly because of it's issue in block scope and functional scope. var was widely used in older version's of javascript.
+	   variables created by var keyword can be redeclared and we can reassign the value of the variable. nothing : No keyword is used for defining a variable here.
 Example :  myName="abhi" // no error
 good practice : use const more instead of let.